Random Facts

 Elasticity

 Elasticity can be thought of as synonymous with sensitivity.
-Other economic examples of elasticity include price elasticity where raising the price of a product like coffee by 10 cents can have dramatic reduction in the number of sales.
+Other economic examples of elasticity include price elasticity of demand where raising the price of a product like coffee by 10 cents can have dramatic reduction in the number of sales.

 The mathematical formulation of elasticity is: